stigmee/install/README.md

 Stigmee can be compiled for Linux, Windows 10, and MacOS X. Stigmee is not yet working for MacOS X.

+For compiling Stigmee, you will need an operating system with > 2 Gb of RAM and > 14 Gb of free disk space.
+The Stigmee binary once compiled is ~300 Mb on your disk (plus the cache of visited pages) and need ~300 Mb of RAM when running.

 ## Prerequisites to compile Stigmee

 ### Repository manifest